Help available to licensees

 Why can’t the Chief Health Officer provide some generic guidelines that would be helpful to licensees?

-This is because each of the application characteristics can interact differently in terms of potential for harm and/or ill-health.
-For example, some of the characteristics of a venue itself, or the locality, may reduce the risk of harm in one case, while in another situation may increase the risk of harm.
+Given that each application and locality is different, it would be impossible to have a set of guidelines which encompasses all harm and ill-health considerations specific to each application.
+Each of the application characteristics can interact differently in terms of potential for harm and/or ill-health.
+For example, some of the characteristics of a venue itself, or the locality, may reduce the risk of harm in one application, while in another application may increase the risk of harm.